How to Remove WooCommerce Enhanced Checkout Dropdowns

 This is great and perfectly suitable for plenty of online stores.
 Of course, because we’re dealing with the WordPress ecosystem and the volatility of third-party plugins and themes, there can sometimes be conflicts outside of your control that cause issues with your store.
 And sometimes the solution to those conflicts is disabling parts of WooCommerce that are getting in the way; things like the fancy country and state dropdowns.

 There’s a way to remove enhanced dropdowns from your store with a bit of code.
 We’ve put together a basic walkthrough if this is your first time working with WordPress theme code.
-In the end, we’ll also discuss how you can remove enhanced checkout dropdowns by purchasing our plugin and avoiding all of these messy technical steps.

 Enhanced Checkout Dropdown for Country Selection in WooCommerce